AlesR000/Express-Project/README.md

 2. Open the project in Xcode.
 3. Run the app on a simulator or connected device.

+## License
+This project is licensed under the MIT License.
+See the [LICENSE](MIT License) file for details.

 ### Screens

 Here are some app screenshot to better understand how it looks!